megatommy/megatommy.github.io/source/_projects/kara-tapp.md

 extends: _layouts.image-right
 section: projectContent
 title: Kara TApp
+description: "The goal of Kara TApp is to improve the communication between the camp management and the refugees of the camp.
+The app is not in use right now."
 categories: projects
 image: /assets/img/projects/kara-tapp.png
 image_alt: "A screenshot of Kara TApp, showing the main menu"